brianvoe/vue-build/README.md

 The build process is one of the ***most frustrating*** things about front end development and cluttering up your app with a bunch of config and packages you rarely ever need to think about doesn't help either.

 Vue-build takes those frustrations and hopefully eliminates them with a set of popular use cases.
-Vue, Webpack 2, .env, Sass, Eslint(Standard), Karma, Mocha, Chai, Nightwatch
+Vue, Webpack 2, env overriding, Sass, Eslint(Standard), Karma, Mocha, Chai, Nightwatch

 See the [docs](http://vue-build.com) for more details